R&H Logo

 • to completely terminate the other party’s parental rights

-Therefore, it’s best to focus on the factors the court will weigh and the things you can do to help tip the scales in your favor.
+Therefore, it’s best to focus on the factors the court considers and the steps you can take to tip the scales in your favor.

 Key Factors in Colorado Child Custody Cases